d3b4g/leonids/_posts/callme.md

 The binary is:

-+ NX protected which means that we won’t have an executable stack
++ NX protected which means it is a none-executable stack.
 + PIE disabled
 + ASLR disabled.